acl-org/emnlp-2023/_pages/participants.md

 Participants from some Countries will need an additional Visa [V39A form](https://drive.google.com/file/d/101n0IyxzeS53HbcElWBqwbprS45MMH3Z/view).
 The ACL has designated CMA International Consultants to assist in the issuance of V39A form to support visa application.
 If you need assistance in getting your V39A letter, click [here](https://forms.gle/gwAP1Rhj5kejr7vY8).

+## Airports

+Singapore Changi Airport (SIN) are responsible for the arrival and departure of hundreds of flights every day.
+The distance from Airport to Resorts World Convention Centre is 23.9km.

 ## Transportation